 Think, for example, about what a child might aspire to be.
 An artist, a designer, a writer, an architect — all relatively conventional roles in society.
 Now think of what they look like in your head.
 Probably male, probably white.

 “Our collective view of those characters is still connected to archaic attributes of race, gender and sexuality,” suggests the notes that accompanied Abloh’s latest menswear collection.
 “Until we alter [our view of] normal, normality remains a privilege afforded to the few.”

-Consider Louis Vuitton’s Fall/Winter 2021 showcase as one such attempt to change our minds.
+Consider Louis Vuitton’s Fall/Winter 2021 film as one such attempt to change our minds.
 The stunning film, directed by Wu Tsang, showed us a reimagining of those aforementioned archetypes.

 Abloh played around with menswear codes — the cowboy hat, the suit, the military jacket, the trench coat — to create new uniforms that could be worn by anyone, regardless of their genetic make-up.
-A wardrobe for the New, New Normal, if you will.
+(A wardrobe for a New, New Normal, if you will.)